jounihenrikki/bashy/README.md

 ## Content
 ### Mandatory login script
     .config/bashyrc
-      Source this from ~/.bashrc or let bashy-install to install the hook for it.
+      Source this from ~/.bashrc or let 'bashy install' to install the hook.
-      Once sourced, brief help can be printed with bashyrc.help command.
+      Once sourced, some help can be printed with bashyrc.help command.
-### Essential executables
-    .local/bin/bashy
-      For help and templates for scripts and libraries

-    .local/bin/bashy-logadm
-    .local/bin/bashy-logs
-      View and manage Bashy logs

-    .config/bashy/install.sh
-      Install or uninstall Bashy hook in ~/.bashrc
 ### Mandatory source files
     .local/bin/bashy.bash
       Bashy basic environment and functions